chrismaroulis/phpconsolelog/README.md

 Real-time console logging for PHP applications with WebSocket support.
 Debug your PHP code with the same ease as using `console.log()` in JavaScript!

+> **Disclaimer:** This entire repository, including all code and implementation, was initially created with Cursor and Claude Sonnet 4.5.
+Only the prompt was made by Chris Maroulis.

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 [![PHP Version](https://img.shields.io/badge/PHP-%3E%3D7.4-blue.svg)](https://php.net)